opengsn/docs/faq/general.md

 ## Who pays for gas? <a id="who_is_paying_the_gas?"></a>

-Ethereum always require gas as payment for transactions, but when using GSN, who pays for the gas is abstracted away and replaced with arbitrary programmable logic.
+Ethereum always requires gas as payment for transactions, but when using GSN, who pays for the gas is abstracted away and replaced with arbitrary programmable logic.